AI4Bharat/saffron/README.md

 ## Supported Test Types

-This version of TTS Saffron is focused on the following core test types:
+This version of Saffron is focused on the following core test types:

 1.  **HFR:**
     *   Backend Identifier: `hfr`